gopheracademy/gopheracademy-web/content/gophercon-2015/ssh-server-in-go.md

 +++
 author = ["Jiahua Chen"]
-date = "2015-12-18T04:07:33-05:00"
+date = "2015-12-19T00:00:00-00:00"
-title = "Writing SSH server in Go" series = ["Advent 2015"]
+title = "Writing an SSH server in Go" series = ["Advent 2015"]
 +++

-When I'm working on [Gogs](https://gogs.io) project, there is a need of builtin SSH server, which allows users to preform Git-only operations through key-based authentication.
+When I'm working on the [Gogs](https://gogs.io) project, there is a need of builtin SSH server, which allows users to preform Git-only operations through key-based authentication.

-All available resources on the web are all minimal examples and does not fit this specific requirement.
-Therefore, I think it's worth sharing my experiences to make your life easier in case you just ran into same problem as mine.
+The available resources on the web are all minimal examples and do not fit this specific requirement.
+Therefore, I think it's worth sharing my experiences to make your life easier in case you just run into same problem as mine.

 The code structure is pretty much same to the examples you can find on the web.